telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 ### `spreadsheet.UnionRef`

 `spreadsheet.UnionRef` is a union.
-It contains a `ref` property, which is an array of references (it can be empty).
+It contains a `refs` property, which is an array of references (it can be empty).
 A `UnionRef` can be created by the union operator, which is the comma.

 The example below demonstrates how to use a function that takes an arbitrary reference and returns its type of reference.